-The assets residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting date.
+The assets residual values and useful life are reviewed, and adjusted if appropriate, at each reporting date.
+The depreciation provision is included in the administration expenses.

 An item of property, plant and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of asset.
 Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the assets and is recognised in profit or loss.